A Visit to Anthony: Production

 In a bid to revive ratings, which had gone into a sharp decline after Kricfalusi was sacked, the actor Randy Quaid provided the voice for Anthony's father.
 Kricfalusi criticized Quaid's voice acting, saying that it sounds like Quaid was "reading the dialogue for the first time, so he didn't give it the meaning that the drawings conveyed.
 Whoever directed him was afraid to actually give him any direction.
 And also he didn't know my dad".
 Kricfalusi insisted that only he could draw Anthony's father correctly and provide his voice properly.
 Kricfalusi had intended Anthony's father to sound like Michael Kricfalusi.
-Production would be completed at Games Animation, where drawing the character of Anthony's father was considered a task so difficult that only Bob Camp, Chris Reccardi and Kricfalusi's former protege Michael Kim were allowed to draw that character.
+Production would be completed at Games Animation, where drawing the character of Anthony's father was considered a task so difficult that only Bob Camp, Chris Reccardi and Kricfalusi's former protégé Michael Kim were allowed to draw that character.
 The budget for the episode spiraled out of control to $1 million U.S. dollars.
 Initially, the animation for the episode was assigned to Carbunkle Cartoons in Vancouver, but to save money it was sent to Rough Draft Korea at Seoul.
 It was reported that Bob Jaques of Carbunkle Cartoons had a "not so nice conversation with Jim Ballantine" over the broken promise, as the studio ended up working on "The Royal Canadian Kilted Yaksmen" instead.
 The network executive Will McRobb said of the scene in front of the fireplace where Ren and Stimpy quiver in fear as Anthony's father berates them that it was "genius if you're of the right age, but if you're eight, terrifying".
 The episode was finished in late 1992 – early 1993.